Monday, November 30, 2009

 Barnstorming - The Parties

 Once we got the whole Barn Train moving, it became a kind of clearing house for odds and ends.
-Anyone that was throwing out any kind of furniture offered it to us first.
-We collected couches, like I mentioned earlier, but also end tables, easy chairs, who knows how many decorations… Road signs were especially prevalent.
+Anyone who was throwing out any kind of furniture offered it to us first.
+We collected couches, like I mentioned earlier, but also end tables, easy chairs, various decorations… Road signs were especially prevalent.
 I think TGI Fridays based their look on The Barn.

 I always liked the little touches…